The Best Trip to Machu Picchu in South America

 Avoid walking alone in the night markets or too far from the center with value and tourist aspects.
 Stay tuned to your pockets at trade shows or areas where you are very close to people.
 In one of the most touristy cities globally, it is predictable that there are petty thefts and scams.
 Do not leave your valuables alone or trust in free things to avoid this.
 Do not rely on the excesses of unwarranted kindness from strangers who always want something from you.

 Hygiene is crucial to maintaining health.
 It is common for tourists to get sick in the stomach from trying everything.
-To avoid it being prudent, prevent things that sell on buses and by street vendors, especially cakes and handmade cheeses that can carry dangerous bacteria.
-Long walks on the stony ground can make you easy prey for dislocations or similar injuries.
+To be prudent, avoid foods sold on buses and by street vendors, especially cakes and handmade cheeses, which can carry dangerous bacteria.
+Long walks on stony ground can make you easy prey for dislocations or similar injuries.

 9 Discounts